 Florida Restrictions on Payday Loan Lenders

-Florida law limits the interest and terms of payday loans, and requires lenders to comply with other rules that protect consumers.
+Florida law limits the interest and terms of payday loans and requires lenders to comply with other rules that protect consumers.

-By , Attorney
+By , Attorney · University of Miami Law School

 What Is a Payday Loan?

-Typically, you can get a payday loan in a store by giving the lender a postdated check, in-person by providing the lender access to your bank account, or online.
+Typically, you can get a payday loan in a store by giving the lender a postdated check, in person by providing the lender access to your bank account, or online.
 The lender gives you money, and the repayment due date generally corresponds with the date of your next paycheck.

 You'll have to pay interest, usually at a very high rate, and any allowed costs.
-The interest amount is often called a fee.
+The interest amount is often called a "fee."
 Most consumer advocates warn against using payday lenders because the interest and fees are exorbitant.

-Limitations on Payday Lending in Florida
+Payday Loan Lender Restrictions in Florida

 Under Florida law, payday lenders are called "deferred presentment providers."
 (Fla.
 Stat.
 Ann. § 560.402 and following).
 Payday lending is limited in several ways.
-The law places limits on
+The law places limits on:

 • the amount of the loan